 2. Surviving the Cook

 You cannot cook Vitamin K at standard gummy temperatures and expect it to survive.
 The only reliable solution: a cold-process, post-cook addition step.
 That means your equipment must allow injection of the active into the cooled liquor under nitrogen blanketing to minimize oxygen exposure.
 It's an investment, but it's non-negotiable for this ingredient.
+Don't try any other way.

 3. Staying Stable on the Shelf

-Even after the gummy is formed, the fight continues.
+Even after the gummy is formed, the battle continues.
 Citric acid, moisture migration inside the gel, and light all degrade the vitamin over months.
 You need the right antioxidant blend (tocopherols, rosemary extract) and opaque, moisture-barrier packaging.
-We run accelerated stability studies at 40°C and 75% relative humidity before we ever scale up-so we know exactly how the product will perform on a store shelf 18 months from now.
+We run accelerated stability studies at 40°C and 75% relative humidity before we ever scale up—so we know exactly how the product will perform on a store shelf 18 months from now.

 The Regulatory Side: No Claims, All Compliance